 How Do You Manage 4th-Party Vendor Risks?

 The best way to manage fourth-party vendor risks is to implement a 3-part program that assures you, your third parties, and your fourth parties are all on the same page.
-Here’s a basic framework that organizations can start with:
+Here’s a basic 4th-party risk management framework that organizations can start with:

 Identify critical fourth parties.
 Start by establishing which fourth parties are most critical to your operations.
 Think about which would have the biggest impact on your business if a risk event were to occur.